nihal-c-a/localrep/README.md

-the is the readme file for the local repo
+this is the readme file for the local repo git repo